Firestarss/CompRoboVisionProject/README.md

 etc..

-Each of these individual tiles are then pre-processed, and then run through Tesseract's OCR engine.
+Each of these individual tiles are then pre-processed, and then run through Tesseract's OCR algorithm.
 This in turn, should tell us what the number on each tile is.

 ## Pitfalls

 The largest pitfall of this project is that the OCR is really finicky and, even despite pre-processing, the result of the OCR is frequently that nothing was detected.
-For some reason it seems to detect the tiles in the 20-29 range significancy better than any of the other tiles.
-If I had more time I would love to see if I could make the OCR run smoother/more consistently either through tweaking some of it's parameters or doing further pre-processing on the input images.
+For some reason it seems to detect the tiles in the 20-30 range significantly better than any of the other tiles.
+If I had more time I would love to see if I could make the OCR run smoother/more consistently, either through tweaking some of it's parameters or doing further pre-processing on the input images.

 One of the other pitfalls was more regarding the scope of the project.
 I initially wanted to have the corners for the 4-corner transform be automatically detected and not need human intervention.
 This was a large time-sink that yielded very minimal results.
 For the scope of the project, I decided that it would be easier to just have it be interactive and make the user define the edges of the puzzle.

 ## Conclusion

-Overall I am very happy with how this project turned out.
-If I had more time I would love to continue working with the OCR engine and potentially also work on getting the automatic corner detection working.
+Overall, I am very happy with how this project turned out.
+If I had more time I would love to continue working with the OCR algorithm and potentially also work on getting the automatic corner detection working.
 I also would love to implement some sort of graph-search algorithm in order to take the state that this program would ideally yield and find a path to solve the puzzle.

 ## Requirements